 - Deep Learning is the ace up the data-driven marketer’s sleeve

-- A data-driven strategy combines culture and technology
+- A data-driven approach combines culture and technology

 What is a data-driven strategy?